Poll: 85% of respondents indicate serious crimes committed by defendants in subversion case

 Regarding support for the court's ruling, 86.8% (2,445 people) of respondents expressed "support" for the court's decision, while 11.4% (323 people) reserved their opinions.

 Following the verdict of the case, politicians from Western countries have openly criticized and attempted to undermine the rule of law in Hong Kong.
 In response, 86.5% (2,438 people) of respondents opposed foreign politicians commenting on the case or imposing "sanctions" on Hong Kong.
 Among them, 50.35% (1,419 people) "strongly oppose" foreign politicians interfering in the case, while 36.16% (1,019 people) expressed "opposition."
-Only 4.2% (120 people) had no opinion, indicating that the overwhelming majority of respondents rejected unreasonable foreign interference in Hong Kong affairs.
+Only 4.2% (120 people) had no opinion, indicating that most respondents rejected unreasonable foreign interference in Hong Kong affairs.

 Chief Executive John Lee commented that this case demonstrates that anyone who subverts state power or threatens national security will ultimately face legal consequences and that there will be no leniency.
 He emphasized that Hong Kong is a place governed by the rule of law, where laws must be followed and violations prosecuted, and no one is above the law.